-- Put on a Bus: Several characters aren't returning for Season 2, as their voice actors have had problems contacting or their mics don't work, among other things.
+- Put on a Bus: Several characters didn't return for Season 2, as their voice actors have had problems contacting or their mics don't work, among other things.

 - Running Gag: Every time that Super64 has a flashback, it tends to be inaccurate.
 The characters tend to notice this, even when they're inside Super64's flashbacks.

-- Schedule Slip: It wasn't until a year later til we got Episode 4 and two years after that for Episode 5.
+- Schedule Slip: Season two.
+It wasn't until a year after episode 3 that episode 4 was released, and episode 5 was released two years after that.

 - Split Personality: PrincessH implies this, saying something about the other half of her brain.

-- Sliding Scale of Idealism Versus Cynicism: Compared to Brawlgasm, very optimistic.
+- Sliding Scale of Idealism vs. Cynicism: Compared to Brawlgasm, very optimistic.

 - Sliding Scale of Seriousness Versus Silliness: Compared to Brawlgasm, very serious.

-- Talking to Himself: Both Grant and Gront are voiced by Edwyn Tiong, which makes their duet in episode 4 all the more impressive.
+- Talking to Himself: Both Grant and Gront are voiced by Edwyn Tiong, which makes their duet in episode 4 of season 2 all the more impressive.